 Of course, before reproduction, there must first be physical attraction, which hormones also play a role in.
-One study suggests that the scent of a woman can increase hormone levels in men.
-Scientists at Florida State University published their findings in Psychological Science.
+Researchers at Florida State University published a study in Psychological Science that suggests the scent of a woman can increase hormone levels in men.
 Men who sniffed the T-shirt of an ovulating woman had a higher level of testosterone than men who sniffed a T-shirt of a woman who was at a different point in her cycle.
 This indicates men are more sexually receptive to a woman during her fertile period, even if they’re not aware why.

 As we edge into our golden years and put childbearing behind us, hormones are most closely associated with the dreaded onset of menopause in women.
 Also known as “the change,” menopause occurs mostly in women over 40 and technically refers to the time beginning 12 months after the last period.
 Ovaries have stopped producing eggs and estrogen.
 Symptoms caused by a change in hormones include hot flashes, low sex drive and sleeping problems.